MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-trends.md

 >[!Note]
 >This reporting structure is defined by the organizational hierarchy confirmed by your company's Viva Insights administrator.

 You can use these insights to understand current team norms and take action to create positive change.
-For details, see [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md)
+For details, refer to [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md).

 ## Business leaders